-If your interview goes well, you’ll be offered a place on the course.
-You’ll have time to think about your offer but there isn’t a commitment if you accept your place during your interview – you’ll be able to change your mind or apply for a different course at any point before September.
+If your information session goes well, you’ll be offered a place on the course.
+You’ll have time to think about your offer but there isn’t a commitment if you accept your place during your information session – you’ll be able to change your mind or apply for a different course at any point before September.

 You’ll have the opportunity to ask questions about the course - so make sure to read our top tips below!

-Getting the most out of your interview - our tips!
+Getting the most out of your information session - our tips!

 Prepare - but don't be scared to ask questions

-While you’ll learn more about the course during your interview, it’s worth spending time before your interview to use our website to prepare for your interview.
-You should use the course page on the website and videos on Virtual CWA to really get a head start on your interview.
+While you’ll learn more about the course during your information session, it’s worth spending time before your information session to use our website to prepare for your information session.
+You should use the course page on the website and videos to really get a head start on your information session.

-It’s worth checking your interview invitation again as there may be something you need to do before or during your interview.
-For example, you may be asked to upload a picture of your predicted grades to the student portal or to prepare a portfolio for the interview.
-All of this will be included in your interview invitation (or subsequent emails).
+It’s worth checking your information session invitation again as there may be something you need to do before or during your information session.
+For example, you may be asked to upload a picture of your predicted grades to the student portal or to prepare a portfolio for the information session.
+All of this will be included in your information session invitation (or subsequent emails).

 Be yourself and leave a good first impression